 Well, nearly.
 I did take the odd cable car, and skipped one stage due to bad weather and lack of time.
 I was fitting in as much as I could in the time available.
 If I were to do it again I would allow more time for rest days, and probably split some of the longer days into two.

-A day by day trip report will come later, this is more for some thoughts and tips if you’re thinking about doing the route yourself.
+A day by day trip report will come later, this is more for some thoughts and suggestions if you’re thinking about doing the route yourself.
 To see more of what it’s like, watch my little video here.

 - I met 4 groups walking the APR, and we all had the same guidebook by Cicerone.
 Admittedly, most of the directions in the book could be boiled down to “follow the signs”, as there is very good waymarking and signage on the route, but the book was very useful for planning each day and double-checking destinations.
 I had it my pocket most days.